iBrokeTheCode/backend-roadmap/notes/containers/docker/lesson-03.md

     ```

 6.  **Access the Application in the Container:**
-    Open a web browser and navigate to `localhost` followed by the host port you mapped (e.g., `localhost:8080`) to see the static site being served from the container.
+    Open a web browser and navigate to `localhost` followed by the host port you mapped (e.g., `localhost:8080/index.html`) to see the static site being served from the container.

+---

+## Continues at minute 12:00

 7.  **Modify the Source Code and Rebuild:**
     Edit the static site files (e.g., change a color in the CSS).
 Then, rebuild the image using the same build command but perhaps with a different tag to represent the change.